MatteoNulli/Vocabulary_pruning/README.md

 # Not all FLOPs are created equally: leveraging confidence in intermediate representations to maximize efficiency subject to calibration error
 -->

-# Optimizing Predictions: Vocabulary Reduction in LLMs
+# Vocabulary Pruning in Early-Exit LLMs

 ### K.A.
 Abdel Sadek, M. Nulli, J. Velja, J. Vincenti